 CBSE Section Increase – Updated Norms 2025 (From July 2025 Onwards)

-Now, built-up carpet area alone determines section capacity.
+Now, built-up area alone determines section capacity.
 As a result, land size no longer affects the cap once affiliation is granted.
-Furthermore, the revised Appendix V clearly sets built-up carpet area ranges and the corresponding maximum sections for the entire school, from Balvatika to Class XII.
+Furthermore, the revised Appendix V clearly sets built-up area ranges and the corresponding maximum sections for the entire school, from Balvatika to Class XII.

 Having more land does not help unless your constructed, usable indoor space meets the benchmark for your desired section count.